MikkelSandell/1.semester_SL_assignments/src/main/java/com/example/11a_Auth_integration/README.md

 # Step-by-Step Documentation for Setting Up Express with Auth0 Authentication

-## Introduction

-This guide provides a detailed, step-by-step walkthrough for setting up an Express.js application with Auth0 authentication.
-By following these instructions, you will be able to create a secure authentication system using Auth0 and Express with Passport.js.

 ## Prerequisites

 1. Node.js and npm installed on your system.